How Big Do Alaskan Malamutes Get? Size & Growth Guide

 Weight Chart by Age

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Alaskan Malamutes have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and hypothyroidism.
+Alaskan Malamutes sit in the large-size category, shed at a heavy level, and carry documented risk for hip dysplasia and hypothyroidism — those three factors drive most of the daily-care decisions.

 Male vs Female Size